ULTRA GUT-FRIENDLY HIGH-PROTEIN

 12 servings per batch

 * The % Daily Value (DV) tells you how much a nutrient in a serving of food contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.
-Fiber content includes prebiotic fiber from tigernut flour, soluble fiber from chia/psyllium, and resistant starch (RS3) from the overnight protocol.
+Values are estimates based on the listed base ingredients only (no optional add-ins).
+9 fiber types: prebiotic (tigernut), soluble + insoluble (chia/psyllium), RS2 (green banana flour), RS3 (overnight protocol), beta-glucan (oat flour), acacia fiber, PHGG, and glucomannan.

 Hidden Iron Boost

 Pea protein is 75-100% DV iron per full scoop.
-Even the small per-muffin portion delivers 1.5mg (8% DV).
-Eat two and you're at 3mg (17% DV)—more than a serving of spinach.
+Even the small per-muffin portion delivers ~1.6mg (9% DV).
+Eat two and you're at ~3.2mg (18% DV)—more than a serving of spinach.
 Pair with vitamin C (like blueberries) to boost absorption.

 Two Muffins vs. A Bowl of Oatmeal